Kaia-lcs/DLLDrifter/README.md

 **Description:**

-PhantomInjector is a powerful Windows tool designed for advanced users and developers interested in process manipulation and memory editing.
+DLLDrifter is a powerful Windows tool designed for advanced users and developers interested in process manipulation and memory editing.
 With its robust features, PhantomInjector allows you to:

 Seamlessly Inject DLLs: Effortlessly inject custom dynamic-link libraries (DLLs) into target processes, enabling modifications, enhancements, or debugging within the process’s address space.